HDFGroup/vol-async/docs/source/gettingstarted.rst

 3. (Required) Use event set and new async API to manage asynchronous I/O operations, see API section for a complete of APIs.

-More detailed description on how to enable async VOL is descritbed in Hello Async Section.
+More detailed description on how to enable async VOL can be found in Hello Async Section.

 .. code-block::